 I hope my story can give you hope and comfort if you are grieving now.

 The idea for sharing my experience about farming through grief came a few years ago.
 I watched my dear mother in law and co-farmer grieve the loss of her husband of 59 years.
 My father in law became ill at the age of 90.
 His kidneys began to fail and he spent several months on dialysis.
 Dialysis was difficult at his age and we watched him become frail and weak.

 She fulfilled her marriage vow of in sickness and in health as she cared for him.
-She drove him a half an hour each way to dialysis three times a week.
-Her life was filled with doctor appointments, trying to find food that he would find appetizing and eat, and constant trips to dialysis.
+She drove him half an hour each way to dialysis three times a week.
+Her life filled with doctor appointments, trying to find food that he would find appetizing and eat, and constant trips to dialysis.
 My husband, children and I were able to fill in the gaps.
 We milked her cow, cared for her flock of chickens and did her other chores.

 He died at Christmas time after a short stay at the hospital.
-The next few weeks were filled with funeral arrangements, legal and financial details, and then thank you cards.
+The next few weeks filled with funeral arrangements, legal and financial details, and then thank you cards.
 Then things became quiet.
 The frequent phone calls and sympathy cards stopped.
-All the final arrangements and loose ends were tied up.
+All the final arrangements and loose ends tied up.
 Now we had to find the new normal without my father in law.

 Losing My Father

 Fast forward to last Fall.
 My own father was diagnosed with melanoma.
 The doctors found three spots on his brain.
 Of course, we were concerned.
 However, the doctors said it was treatable and he would have surgery in two weeks to remove them.
 The day before the scheduled surgery, he had an MRI.
 The spots had grown from the size of a peppercorn to the size of a grape.
 Surgery was no longer an option, so he would start radiation.